klgh/kaleighscruggs/src/posts/2018-06-01---FridayFavs01/index.md

 ![rain coming](images/view.jpg)

 rain in the distance 🙁
-A short list for a short week, but I’ll be back next week, so be sure to follow me on Instagram or sign up for my emails so you don’t miss it!
+A short list for a short week, but I’ll be back next week, so be sure to follow me on [Instagram](https://www.instagram.com/klgh.js/)!